matteopio-napolitano/ng-slds/README.md

 6. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## How "Angular + SLDS" integration was achieved
-Salesforce Lighning Design System (SLDS) can be integrated within an Angular CLI Application by loading all the necessary assets.
-To achive this, it is necessary to configure properly the `angular.json` file.
+Salesforce Lightning Design System (SLDS) can be integrated within an Angular CLI Application by loading all the necessary assets.
+To achieve this, it is necessary to configure properly the `angular.json` file.

-First of all, we need to add SDLS as a dependecy:
+First of all, we need to add SDLS as a dependency:

 ```
 $ npm install @salesforce-ux/design-system --save